WebAssembly/binaryen/README.md

       much about this when writing Binaryen passes.
 For more details see the `requiresNonNullableLocalFixups()` hook in `pass.h` and the
       `LocalStructuralDominance` class.
+ * Strings
+   * Binaryen allows string views (`stringview_wtf16` etc.) to be cast using `ref.cast`.
+This simplifies the IR, as it allows `ref.cast` to always be used in all places (and it is lowered to `ref.as_non_null` where possible in the optimizer).
+The stringref spec does not seem to allow this though, and to fix that the binary writer will replace `ref.cast` that casts a string view to a non-nullable type to `ref.as_non_null`.
+A `ref.cast` of a string view that is a no-op is skipped entirely.

 As a result, you might notice that round-trip conversions (wasm => Binaryen IR => wasm) change code a little in some corner cases.